Beams

 October 1, 2025

-Your headshot is often the very first impression you make—on LinkedIn, your company website, or even a proposal your team sends out.
-While many guides on how to take professional photos suggest expensive gear, the truth is you don’t need fancy equipment to look polished.
-With just your iPhone or another smartphone, you can capture a photo that feels professional, approachable, and totally “you.”
+Your headshot is often the first professional impression you make—from LinkedIn, your company website, or a proposal from your team.
+While expensive gear is a common suggestion, you don’t need fancy equipment to look polished.
+Your smartphone can capture photos that feel professional, approachable, and totally “you.”

 How to Take Professional Photos on Your Phone